OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-01.md

 ## 2 Corinthians 1:2

-Grace to you and peace from God our Father and the Lord Jesus Christ.
+May you receive grace and peace from God our Father and the Lord Jesus Christ.

 ## 2 Corinthians 1:3

-Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort,
+Praise be to the God and Father of our Lord Jesus Christ, the merciful Father and source of all comfort,

 ## 2 Corinthians 1:4